antoinealb/lwip_test/README.md

     sudo gdb ./robot

-You should now be able to ping 192.168.0.9, wireshark on it, etc.
+You should now be able to ping 10.0.0.1.
+Wireshark can also be used to listen on interface tap0 to see what's going on.

-**Note:** For some reason, it won't work outside GDB.
-Did not have enough time to investigate yet.